anthnyjhn/AntiBrainRot-Extension/README.md

 ## Our Goal

-Help people to consume media better by blocking algorithm-suggested contents.
+Help you improve your digital media consumption by blocking suggested media content that is engineered to keep you consuming more content.

-## Target Platforms
+## Supported Platforms

 - YouTube
 - Instagram